Download the all-new Republic app:

 Advertisement

 Trump’s embrace of executive actions to sidestep Congress runs in sharp contrast to his criticism of former President Barack Obama’s use of executive orders on a more limited basis.
-And president’s step-back from talks with Congress breaks with his self-assured negotiating skills.
+And the president’s step-back from talks with Congress breaks with his self-assured negotiating skills.

 Advertisement

-“It's $400 a week, and we're doing it without Democrats,” Trump said, asking states to cover 25% of cost.
-Trump is seeking to set aside $44 billion in previously approved disaster aid to help states maintain supplemental pandemic jobless benefits, but Trump said it would be up to states to determine how much, if any of it, to fund, so benefits could be smaller still.
+“It's $400 a week, and we're doing it without the Democrats,” Trump said, asking states to cover 25% of the cost.
+Trump is seeking to set aside $44 billion in previously approved disaster aid to help states maintain supplemental pandemic jobless benefits, but Trump said it would be up to states to determine how much, if any of it, to fund, so the benefits could be smaller still.

 Advertisement